OnCoCo 1.0: A Public Dataset for Fine-Grained Message Classification in Online Counseling Conversations

 Beyond quantitative metrics, a qualitative examination of the outputs of the best performing model reveals that our OnCoCo dataset successfully captures the core interaction structures of professional online counseling.
 The models perform strongly in identifying categories related to problem clarification, empathy, and resource activation—key mechanisms known from counseling research to contribute to effective psychosocial support \cite{grawePsychologischeTherapieGottingen2000,eichenbergZurWirksamkeitOnlineBeratung2016}.
 The classification behavior generally aligns with theoretical expectations: counselor messages emphasizing clarification, motivational support, and structured counseling display high internal coherence and distinct linguistic markers, while categories that rely on subtle affective or contextual cues remain more challenging.
 This suggests that the OnCoCo category system and trained models are capable of reproducing the interpretive logic of human coders and, therefore, offer a bridge between qualitative content analysis and computational modeling in social work research.

-Categories with low F1 scores in Table~\ref{tab:DetailedResults} mainly reflect semantic overlap and data sparsity. \textit{Problem statement} and \textit{Problem definition} (client categories) are often confused because both describe aspects of clients’ difficulties, differing only in abstraction level.
-Similarly, \textit{Targeted, precise request} and \textit{Request for change and development} (counselor) show pragmatic similarity, leading to misclassification.
+Categories with low F1 scores in Table~\ref{tab:DetailedResults} mainly reflect semantic overlap and data sparsity.
+For example, the client categories \textit{Problem statement} and \textit{Problem definition} are often confused because both describe aspects of clients' difficulties, differing only in abstraction level.
+Similarly, the counselor categories \textit{Targeted, precise request} and \textit{Request for change and development} show pragmatic similarity, leading to misclassification.
+In these cases, the second best (@2) choice of the model often matches the label.
 Rare types such as \textit{Complex reflection} or \textit{Future forecast} suffer from too few examples for stable learning.
 Motivational categories like \textit{Eliciting/Evoking Change-Talk} also remain challenging, as such utterances are short and context-dependent.
 Overall, explicit or formulaic acts (e.g., greetings, farewells) are classified reliably, while categories requiring pragmatic inference or emotional interpretation yield lower performance—mirroring known limits of text-only models in capturing counseling subtleties.